Mark Greene asks, “Do some women who encourage men to be more emotional and engaged, end up losing respect for the men who do so?”

 What percentage of women are actually asking some variation on this of their men?
 Is this request coming out of feminist quarters, or is it a function of the breakdown of gender silos, or what exactly?
 They’re good questions, but regardless of the answers, I think we can all agree the trend is out there.

-So, if I ended my day thinking about the conversation between Joanna, Hugo, Tom and Jeremy, I ran smack into the other bookend this morning—a book review by Liz Mundy of the San Francisco Chronicle.
+So, if I ended my day thinking about the tweets Joanna sent, I ran smack into the other bookend this morning—a book review by Liz Mundy of the San Francisco Chronicle.
 She is reviewing a novel by British author Rachel Cusk titled Aftermath: On Marriage and Seperation.

 Not long ago, in an online blog of the Wall Street Journal, a wife made a confession.
 A high-earning editor and the breadwinner in her family, she admitted that she resents her husband for being supportive and domestically hands-on.
 Far from being grateful that he makes her job and family life possible by taking on the role of primary caregiver to their son, she feels burdened and jealous.
 While some of her objections are fair – supporting a household is scary, as men have long known – others, she acknowledged, aren’t.